HBM/yad3w/README.md

 How do I pronounce yad3w?

 - Djadoo.
-It means magic in persian.
+It means magic in Persian.

 ## License